⇲ Christian Martyrs in the Roman Empire

 3. For the sake of dogma

 There were also many martyrs who died for the preservation of the true faith.
 Heresies began to appear after the era of persecution during the reign of King Constantine.
 However, divisions and heresies have been around since the Apostolic era as St. Paul wrote in 1 Corinthians 11:18 "For first of all, when you come together in church, I hear that there are divisions among and I partly believe it."
-It was during the Arian heresy that we witness an increase in the strength of the heresies as well as those who were martyred.
-Among those who died are:
+It was during the Arian heresy that we witnessed an increase in the strength of the heresies as well as those who were martyred.
+Among those who died were:

-1. The martyrdom of a priest from Barka, one of the five western cities mentioned in scriptures.
+1. The martyrdom of a priest from Barka, one of the five western cities mentioned in the scriptures.
 He was tortured and beaten to death by the Arian bishop Gregory because he would not consent to the Arian teaching.
 He was a martyr for the true dogma.

 2. During Pentecost there was a slaying in Alexandria arranged by the Arian bishops.